wzieba/AppCenter-Github-Action/README.md

 Release notes visible on release page

 ### `gitReleaseNotes`

 Generate release notes based on the latest git commit

+### `notifyTesters`

+If set to true, an email notification is sent to the distribution group

 ## Example usage